gpearson1453/StableEarnings/Phase_1/README.md

 ## Python Files

+### `Phase 1/findMissOrDup.py`
+This script processes `select_race_data.xlsx` to search for both duplicate and missing files.
+The script contains an empty list date_track_blocks where text blocks can be input for track verification.

+Key Features:
+- Duplicate Detection: It scans the file to identify any duplicate entries based on the combination of race_id and horse_name.
+If duplicates are found, it prints out the corresponding file numbers, race IDs, and horse names.

+- Track Verification: Given a text block where the first line is a date (formatted as 'DayName, Month Day Year') followed by track names, the script checks the Excel file to ensure that there is at least one occurrence of each track name paired with the corresponding date in the format 'Month Day, Year_trackname' in column E where the `race_id` values are located.

 ### `Phase 1/getHorses.py`
 The `getHorses` function is responsible for extracting detailed horse-specific information from a text block, including data from the Past Performance Running Line Preview (PPRLP), trainers, owners, jockeys, and weights.
 This function processes and combines the extracted information into a structured dataset for each horse in the race.